-Our research students represent a huge range of backgrounds and places of origin.
-The diversity of our student body is one of the many excellent things about it.
-This range means that many of our students have demands on their time and energies beyond their research work - as employees, as parents, as carers, and so on.
+Our doctoral researchers represent a huge range of backgrounds and places of origin.
+The diversity of our doctoral researcher body is one of the many excellent things about it.

+This range means that many of our doctoral researchers have demands on their time and energies beyond their research work - as employees, as parents, as carers, and so on.

-The Graduate School has in place several policies and processes to support students when anything occurs that may impact their ability to study.
-The regulations around applications for suspension, extensions and MCs are available in the Research Student Handbook 2020/21 which can be found at:
+The Graduate School has in place several policies and processes to support doctoral researchers when anything occurs that may impact their ability to study.
+The regulations around applications for suspension, extensions and MCs are available in the Research Degree Handbook 2025/26.